...

 For those who love snorkeling and diving, a great snorkeling and diving tour operator on Aka Island is Marine House Seasir Akajima.

-The good thing about Seasir Akajima’s diving tours is that the tour is divided into sessions and conducted at different venues around Aka Island.
-The first diving session will be at a beach with calmer currents where sea turtles live.
-After you are more used to diving, they will take you to a spot with deeper water but with many coral reefs and tropical fish!
+The advantage of Seasir Akajima’s diving tours is that they are divided into sessions and conducted at various venues around Aka Island.
+The first diving session will take place at a beach with calmer currents, where sea turtles are often found.
+After you become more accustomed to diving, they will take you to a spot with deeper water, but surrounded by many coral reefs and tropical fish.

 In addition to diving, Marine House Seasir Akajima also provides comfortable guestrooms for you to spend a night in.
 But just note that some rooms don’t have a toilet and shower attached.